-8. In the case of semi-persistent UL-SRS, the LMF requests activation of the SRS transmission by sending a NRPPa Positioning Activation Request message to the serving gNB of the target device.

-9. In the case of semi-persistent UL-SRS, the serving gNB activates the UL-SRS transmission via MAC-CE SRS Activation Request.

-10. In the case of semi-persistent UL-SRS, the serving gNB sends a NRPPa Positioning Activation Response message to the LMF indicating successful UL-SRS activation at the target device.

-11. The LMF sends a NRPPa Measurement Request to a group of gNBs incl. the UL-SRS measurement configuration.
+8. The LMF sends a NRPPa Measurement Request to a group of gNBs incl. the UL-SRS measurement configuration.

-12. The LMF sends a SS LCS Event Report Acknowledgement to the serving gNB.
+9. The LMF sends a SS LCS Event Report Acknowledgement to the receiving gNB.

-13. The serving gNB sends a RRC Release message with suspendConfig to keep the UE in RRC_INACTIVE state.
+10. The receiving gNB sends a RRC Release message with suspendConfig to keep the UE in RRC_INACTIVE state.

-NOTE: The serving gNB may use the NRPPa Assistance Information from Step 1b to assist in this step.

-The RRC Release message includes a RRC DL Information Transfer including the Event Report Acknowledgement received at Step 12.
-If Step 6b did not occur (e.g., in the case of periodic UL-SRS), the RRC Release message includes the UL-SRS Configuration.If Step 9 did not occur (in the case of semi-persistent UL-SRS), the RRC Release message includes the MAC-CE SRS Activation.
+The RRC Release message includes a RRC DL Information Transfer including the Event Report Acknowledgement received at Step 9.
+The RRC Release message includes the UL-SRS Configuration.

-Following Steps 14a, 15, 16, 18-20 do not occur for UL-only positioning.

-14. The UE performs DL-PRS measurements and each configured TRP performs UL-SRS measurements.
+11. The UE performs DL-PRS measurements and each configured TRP performs UL-SRS measurements.